rgvlee/Moq.Contrib.ExpressionBuilders.Logging/README.md

 ## Setup and Verifiable

-The result of the expression builder is an expression so you can use it to build the mock setup expression as well.
+As the expression builder builds an expression, you can use it to build the mock setup expression as well.

 Verifying a verifiable setup with a custom callback: